xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

   300-400 MB, it can reach about ~68 MB/s.
 For external institutions who already have AWS, we recommend to use this way.

+- Google Cloud Services.
+All needed is a kay file to upload files into google bucket. "-m" option can make transfer speed as fast as ~460 MiB/s on our setup.

 .. _dose_and_dose_rate:

 ...
 What is difference between dose and dose rate?
 What condition should I use?